mkearney/JOURN_8006_Quant/homework/1-basics-assignment.md

 Values
 ------

 Values are data points.
 In the R environment, there are multiple types (classes) of values.
 To combine multiple values of the same class together, use the `c()` function.
-When values of different classes are combined together, they are coerced into the least restrictive class (so combine a numeric value with a character value will result in a character vector) multiple values same class together into a vector.
-Values of the same class can be combined together to form into a vector values of the same class using the `c()` function
+When values of different classes are combined together, they are coerced into the least restrictive class (so combining a numeric value with a character value will result in a character vector).

 ### Numeric class